All Saints Compton Stained Glass Windows

 Some notes concerning the Utterton Memorial window

 Transcribed from the plaque under the Utterton window, amended to show the correct relationship between Mary Sumner and Edwin Utterton.

-The Reverend Edwin Ernest Sumner Utterton was the grandson of Mary Sumner, founder of the Mothers’ Union; and the theme of his memorial is motherhood, exemplified in the Mother of Jesus.
+The Reverend Edwin Ernest Sumner Utterton was the great-nephew of Mary Sumner, founder of the Mothers’ Union; and the theme of his memorial is motherhood, exemplified in the Mother of Jesus.

 The panel of the Madonna and Child is surmounted by an emblem of lilies, a crown and a star, and that of the Pietà, the Mother with the body of her crucified Son, by the emblem of the pierced heart (St Luke II, 35).

 The Latin inscription is a line from the hymn – “Stabat Mater” – “Lo, the Mother, fount of love” – of which a very free translation appears as hymn 118, A&M Revised.

 At the bottom of the window, surmounting the memorial inscription are the arms of the Utterton and Sumner families.
 The window was designed in 1963 by Mr Brian Thomas.
 In it can be discerned the influence of Robert Bridges, Poet Laureate 1913 to 1930:-

 fashioning a domestic symbol in worship of Christ